English defamation law: Serious harm

 An additional requirement for defamation was introduced by section 1 of the Defamation Act 2013, to show that "serious harm" was caused or was likely to be caused to the claimant's reputation.
 This addition brought in a significant change to the previous common law relating to damage to reputation, as it is now necessary for the claimant to provide factual evidence regarding the actual or likely (on the balance of probabilities) consequences of the words used, in addition to just analysing the meaning of the words.
 A consequence of this change is to stop less serious cases coming to court.

 There was different legal analysis to the proper interpretation of this new clause in the courts, leading eventually to a case being decided by the Supreme Court in 2019.
 The Supreme Court provided legal analysis showing a more significant change from the common law than an alternative legal analysis accepted by the Court of Appeal, providing clarity for future cases.
 In the particular case under consideration serious harm was found to have occurred because the defamation was published in a national newspaper, which had been read by people who knew the claimant, and was likely in the future to be read by new acquaintances, along with the gravity of the statements made.

+Procedure

+Under section 15 of the County Courts Act 1984, actions for libel and slander are outside of the jursidiction of county courts.
+Defamation cases must be brought started in the High Court unless litigants agree to transfer the case to the county court, which only happens rarely.
+A pre-action protocol exists for media and communication claims which covers defamation claims (as well as misuse of private information, malicious falsehood, data protection claims, and other claims involving the media), which encourages claimants to set out sufficient details to identify the statement they purport to be defamatory and how it is defamatory in pre-action correspondence.
+Part 53 of the Civil Procedure Rules governs defamation claims.

+Before the Defamation Act 2013 added a statutory 'serious harm' threshold test, the High Court routinely struck out trivial claims where "no real and substantial tort" had occurred as an abuse of process under CPR 3.4.
+The ordinary process for courts to handle defamation trials is in two stages: an early determination of the meaning of the words complained of, followed by a trial to determine the remaining matters: whether the words were defamatory, whether a defence applies, as well as remedies.
+An interlocutory appeal against the determination of meaning is possible, such as in British Chiropractic Association v Singh.